-- 4.1 Our school will support all pupils by: - taking a child centred approach to all aspects of our work; - providing a preventive curriculum which includes social and emotional aspects of learning; - ensuring a comprehensive response across the curriculum to online safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly at school and at home; - filtering and monitoring internet use, to safeguard from potentially harmful and inappropriate online material, - ensuring that safeguarding is included across the curriculum to help children stay safe, recognise when they do not feel safe and identify who they might or can talk to; - recognising that a one size fits all approach to the teaching of safeguarding may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some children with SEND might be needed; - providing pupils with appropriate adults to approach if they are in difficulties; - ensuring that our safeguarding systems are well promoted, easily understood and easily accessible to children; - ensuring that when children talk to an adult about a concern they may have they will always be taken seriously, they will always be supported and kept safe, they will never be given the impression that they are creating a problem or have anything to feel ashamed about. - Ensuring that our systems of gathering pupil voice capture the full breadth of the pupil demographic, including pupils with SEND and those who are vulnerable or have experienced challenges in their lives, to understand the experience of pupils at the school, so that this can inform the development of safeguarding practice. - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or safeguarding concerns and providing appropriate support. - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate. - Ensuring that all staff have a clear understanding of the needs of the children they are working with and understand that whilst all children need to be protected some groups of children are potentially at greater risk of harm through additional vulnerabilities or circumstances. - 4.2 Additional vulnerabilities and circumstances can include: - Looked after children - Previously looked after children - Children who are disabled or have certain health conditions and have specific additional needs - Children who have special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Children who have a mental health need - Children who are young carers
+- 4.1 Our school will support all pupils by: - taking a child centred approach to all aspects of our work; - providing a preventive curriculum which includes social and emotional aspects of learning; - ensuring a comprehensive response across the curriculum to online safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly at school and at home; - filtering and monitoring internet use, to safeguard from potentially harmful and inappropriate online material, - ensuring that safeguarding is included across the curriculum to help children stay safe, recognise when they do not feel safe and identify who they might or can talk to; - recognising that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities; - providing pupils with appropriate adults to approach if they are in difficulties; - ensuring that our safeguarding systems are well promoted, easily understood and easily accessible to children; - ensuring that when children talk to an adult about a concern they may have they will always be taken seriously, they will always be supported and kept safe, they will never be given the impression that they are creating a problem or have anything to feel ashamed about. - Ensuring that our systems of gathering pupil voice capture the full breadth of the pupil demographic, including pupils with SEND and those who are vulnerable or have experienced challenges in their lives, to understand the experience of pupils at the school, so that this can inform the development of safeguarding practice. - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or safeguarding concerns and providing appropriate support. - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate.

-- Children showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Children frequently going missing from care or from home - Children at risk of modern slavery, trafficking, sexual or criminal exploitation - Children in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - Children with a family member in prison, or who is affected by parental offending - Children at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Children misusing drugs or alcohol themselves; - Children who have returned home to their family from care; - Children showing early signs of abuse and/or neglect; - Children at risk of being radicalised or exploited; - Privately fostered children - Children who are persistently absent from education, including persistent absences for part of the school day - 4.3 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.
+- Ensuring that all staff have a clear understanding of the needs of the children they are working with and understand that whilst all children need to be protected some groups of children are potentially at greater risk of harm through additional vulnerabilities or circumstances. - 4.2 Additional vulnerabilities and circumstances can include: - Looked after children - Previously looked after children - Children who have a mental health need - Children who are young carers - Children showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Children frequently going missing from care or from home - Children at risk of modern slavery, trafficking, sexual or criminal exploitation - Children in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - Children with a family member in prison, or who is affected by parental offending - Children at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Children misusing drugs or alcohol themselves; - Children who have returned home to their family from care; - Children showing early signs of abuse and/or neglect; - Children at risk of being radicalised or exploited;